-- a National Senior Certificate endorsed by Umalusi to state that he or she has met the minimum admission requirements for degree study; or - a senior certificate with matriculation endorsement issued by the South African Certification Council: or - a certificate of complete or conditional exemption issued by the Matriculation Board: or - a degree of this, or another university recognised for the purpose by the Senate.
+- a National Senior Certificate endorsed by Umalusi to state that he or she has met the minimum admission requirements for degree study; or - (b) a senior certificate with matriculation endorsement issued by the South African Certification Council; or - a certificate of complete or conditional exemption issued by the (c) Matriculation Board: or - a degree of this, or another university recognised for the purpose by the (d) Senate.

 NOTE: The above are the minimum formal requirements.
 Please note that meeting the minimum requirements does not assure an applicant of admission.
-For detailed information on the entrance requirements for each degree and information on the Alternative Admission Tests, refer to the University's Undergraduate Prospectus.
+For detailed information on the entrance requirements for each degree, refer to the University's Undergraduate Prospectus.